GeorgiosP/guestlogix/README.md

 <p>
-Great Code Challenge, would have liked to put in more time to refactor some messy code since it was hacked together pretty quickly would have liked to have added in healper and proper form validation
+Great Code Challenge, would have liked to put in more time to refactor some messy code since it was hacked together pretty quickly
 </p>
 <h3>Roadblocks</h3>
 <p>